Pine Mountain Settlement School

 Series 17: PMSS Publications (Published by the School)

-This small promotional catalog was written in 1920 during the first years of the School.
-Included are details of the early history and the founding of Pine Mountain Settlement School, descriptions of the physical facility and staffing in 1920, progress on the Road (Laden Trail) construction, history of the extension at Medical Settlement at Big Laurel, PMSS’s mission and a list of PMSS officers.
+This small promotional brochure is essentially a catalog for the Pine Mountain Settlement School, Inc..
+It was written in 1920 during the first years of the School.
+Included in the brochure are details of the early history and the founding of Pine Mountain Settlement School; a description of educational programs; descriptions of the physical facility and staffing in 1920; progress on the Road (Laden Trail) construction; history of the extension at Medical Settlement at Big Laurel; PMSS’s mission and a list of PMSS officers.

 [Cover]“Do you make your children go to school?”